Doliodus: NBMG 10127 and spines

 Per Miller and coauthors, Burrow and coauthors, and Maisey and coauthors, the anatomy of Doliodus (as D. latispinosus) is more completely understood.
 NBMG 10127 preserves the teeth and the front portion of the animal's cartilaginous skeleton in dorsal view.
-The dentition of this specimen differs from that of Doliodus as defined by Ginter, however, as although it is still heterodont there are three distinctive tooth families present, and it is uncertain if all teeth possessed cusplets.
+The dentition of this specimen differs from that of Doliodus as defined by Ginter, however, as although it is still heterodont there are three distinctive tooth families present, and it is uncertain if all teeth possess cusplets.

 The head and body of NBMG 10127 is 23 cm long as preserved, and Miller and coauthors estimated a total length of 50 to 75 cm in their description of the specimen.
 The cartilaginous skeleton of the specimen may have been reinforced by mineralized tessellations like those of modern cartilaginous fish, although their presence is considered uncertain by some authors.